 The major points of this guide remain unchanged and accurate – proceeding towards GHS compliance should be an orderly manner that prioritizes compliance at all levels.

 This announcement represents a delay, but no substantive change to the requirements of the GHS system.
 However, should these changes have required more action on the part of facilities and manufacturers, the scramble would very much be on right now.
 Thankfully, this is not the case.

 By adopting a robust and up-to-date SDS Authoring and SDS Management system, a facility can insulate itself from the need to react to this kind of short-notice changes.
 ERA provides a fully outsourced method of producing completely compliant documentation, which will take any changes such as this into account in an automatic fashion.
 This consolidated approach will also ensure that any CBI requirements are observed to the level that regulators require – with no danger of providing too much sensitive information.

-For more on how CBI disclosure can be a vital factor to pay attention to in your SDS composition and use, please download the free PDF eBook below, or feel send your questions regarding this change to email@example.com.
+For more on how CBI disclosure can be a vital factor to pay attention to in your SDS composition and use, please download the free PDF eBook below, or feel free to send your questions regarding this change to [email protected].
 ERA is standing by to help.